nvaws/saa-c03/SAA-Lab01.md

 - Select the VPC in which you have launched the ASG
 - Select Public Subnets from both AZs.
 This is a critical step, reconfirm before going forward.
 - Configure Security Settings – Ignore the warning, it is recommending to have SSL certificate.
 - Security groups.
-Select My_ALB_SG from existing ones and remove any other if already selected.
+Select ELBSG from existing ones and remove any other if already selected.
 - Listeners and routing: Leave default HTTP listener and select the MyTG Target Group from the dropdown.
 - Leave rest defaults and Create load balancer